 - A description of the process by which the nominee was selected

 We recommend that departments begin the selection process as soon as possible to solicit opinions from graduate students, alumni, and faculty and provide adequate time to prepare the application.
-Letter writers should be lined up by October 9, and the nominee's portion of the application should also be due at this time in case letter writers wish to consider it.
-The recommended in-department deadline for letters of support is October 23.
+Letter writers should be lined up by February 1st, 2017.

 Nomination packets will be reviewed by an interdisciplinary committee composed of graduate faculty, including previous recipients of the Graduate Mentoring Award, and at least one previous winner of the Outstanding Dissertation Award.
 Awards will be granted by the Graduate Dean based on the recommendation of this committee.